uberall/jesque-admin/README.md

 # Usage

 Make sure that jesque is enabled.
 If you do not have the "default mapping for controllers" in your UrlMappings.groovy you will have to add mappings for jesque-admin to your UrlMappings.groovy
+This plugin does not expose any UrlMappings by itself for security reasons.
+Job payloads can hold sensitive data and having an "open" jesque-admin interface can lead to breaches.

 ```
 "/jesque/"(controller: 'jesqueAdmin', action: 'index')